 Machine Politics vs L'Équipe, August 2010.
 Photo by Steph Simcox

-Saturday and Sunday 2pm at Musgrave park, Monday and Wednesday 6:30pm at Milton state school.
-Reach us on Facebook search Brisbane Hardcourt Bike Polo
+Sunday 2pm at Bedford park Spring Hill (corner of Love and Water St), Monday 6:30pm at Milton state school.
+Reach us on Facebook

 The world’s most liveable city built on the side of a hill with a muddy brown river running through the middle of it!